-- a.
-A drought that affected food production but had no effect on education. - b.
-A technological improvement in education that had no effect on food production. - c.
-A technological improvement in food production that had no effect on education. - d.
-A disease that affected students' ability to learn (and therefore education) but not food production. - e.
-An increase in the size of the labor force that affected both food production and education.
+- (A) A drought that affected food production but had no effect on education. - (B) A technological improvement in education that had no effect on food production. - (C) A technological improvement in food production that had no effect on education. - (D) A disease that affected students' ability to learn (and therefore education) but not food production. - (E) An increase in the size of the labor force that affected both food production and education.

 139. The figure below shows the production possibilities frontier for capital goods and consumption goods.
-Current production at \\\\\ would lead to the largest outward shift in the production possibilities frontier in a later year \\\\\
+Current production at would lead to the largest outward shift in the production possibilities frontier in a later year .

-- a.
-Point a; because this point represents a greater consumption level than point b - b.
-Point b; because this point represents greater total production than the other two points - c.
-Point c; because this point represents a greater consumption level than the other two points - d.
-Point b; because this point represents greater production of capital than point c - e.
-Point c; because this point represents greater production of capital than the other two points
+- (A) Point a; because this point represents a greater consumption level than point b - (B) Point b; because this point represents greater total production than the other two points - (C) Point c; because this point represents a greater consumption level than the other two points - (D) Point b; because this point represents greater production of capital than point c - (E) Point c; because this point represents greater production of capital than the other two points

 - 140. The production possibilities frontier will shift if there is a change in:

-- a. technology.

-- b. unemployment.

-- c. product prices.

-- d. society's preferences for commodities.

-- e. the quantities of the two goods being produced.

-- 141. The reason that the production possibilities frontier is usually a bow-shaped curve instead of a straight line is that: - a. a curve makes it easier to illustrate the concepts of scarcity and prices than a straight line. - b. early economists began drawing them in this way and the convention has continued throughout the years. - c. output eventually reaches a maximum and then declines. - d. resources are not perfectly adaptable to the production of all goods. - e. the frontier will shift outward over time.

-- 142. An outward shift of the production possibilities frontier:

-- a. reflects economic stability.

-- b. reflects economic growth.

-- c. reflects economic decline.

-- d. does not relate to the state of the economy.

-- e. is always a parallel shift.

-143. Which economic question does the decision to produce butter instead of guns answer?

-Chapter 02: Economic Tools and Economic Systems

-a.
-What to produce?

-b.
-How to produce?

-c.
-For whom to produce?

-d.
-Who has a comparative advantage in gun production?

-e.
-Who has an absolute advantage in butter production?

-ANSWER: a

-44. If dairy farmers use automatic milking machines instead of milking by hand, which economic question does their lecision answer?

-a.
-What to produce?

-b.
-How to produce?

-c.
-For whom to produce?

-d.
-Who has a comparative advantage in milking?

-e.
-What is the price of milk?

-ANSWER: b

-45. Which economic question does the decision to give all of the butter an economy produces to the homeless answer? a.
-What to produce?

-b.
-How to produce?

-c.
-For whom to produce?

-d.
-Who has a comparative advantage in butter production?

-e.
-Who has an absolute advantage in butter production?

-ANSWER: c

-46. Every economy must answer each of the following questions except one.
-Which is the exception? a.
-Which goods will be produced?

-b.
-Why are these particular goods produced?

-c.
-Which resources should be used?

-d.
-How should resources be combined to produce each product?

-e.
-Who will actually consume the goods produced?

-ANSWER: b
+- (A) technology.

+- (B) unemployment.

+(C) product prices.
+(D) society's preferences for commodities.
+(E) the quantities of the two goods being produced.
+Answer: (A) 141.
+The reason that the production possibilities frontier is usually a bow-shaped curve instead of a straight line is that: (A) a curve makes it easier to illustrate the concepts of scarcity and prices than a straight line.
+(B) early economists began drawing them in this way and the convention has continued throughout the years.
+(C) output eventually reaches a maximum and then declines.
+(D) resources are not perfectly adaptable to the production of all goods.
+(E) the frontier will shift outward over time.
+Answer: (D) 142.
+An outward shift of the production possibilities frontier: (A) reflects economic stability.
+(B) reflects economic growth.
+(C) reflects economic decline.
+(D) does not relate to the state of the economy.
+(E) is always a parallel shift.
+Answer: (B) 143.
+Which economic question does the decision to produce butter instead of guns answer?
+(A) What to produce?
+(B) How to produce?
+(C) For whom to produce?
+(D) Who has a comparative advantage in gun production?
+(E) Who has an absolute advantage in butter production?
+Answer: (A)

+144. If dairy farmers use automatic milking machines instead of milking by hand, which economic question does their decision answer?

+(A) What to produce?

+(B) How to produce?

+(C) For whom to produce?

+(D) Who has a comparative advantage in milking?

+(E) What is the price of milk?

+Answer: (B)

+145. Which economic question does the decision to give all of the butter an economy produces to the homeless answer?

+(A) What to produce?

+(B) How to produce?

+(C) For whom to produce?

+(D) Who has a comparative advantage in butter production?

+(E) Who has an absolute advantage in butter production?

+Answer: (C)

+146. Every economy must answer each of the following questions except one.
+Which is the exception?

+(A) Which goods will be produced?

+(B) Why are these particular goods produced?

+(C) Which resources should be used?

+(D) How should resources be combined to produce each product?

+(E) Who will actually consume the goods produced?

+Answer: (B)

+147. The economic question of what will be produced is:

+(A) primarily answered by the government in a system of pure capitalism.